Read with BonusRead with Bonus

 “This could get rough."

-I nodded, my eyes wide with fear and anticipation.
+I nodded; my eyes wide with fear.
 The ship on the horizon grew larger, its sails billowing in the wind.
 It was a merchant vessel, smaller than the Black Serpent, but still a potential threat.
-Captain Blackthorn's face was set in a grim expression as he issued orders, his voice cutting through the chaos with ruthless efficiency.
+Captain Blackthorn's face hardened as he issued orders, his voice cutting through the chaos with ruthless efficiency.

 "Load the cannons!”